 If you saw the headline and thought, “Wait, isn’t biltong already preserved?’ then this is the article for you!

-Although biltong is a dried meat, which means it’s low-hassle to store and will last for a long time when treated right, there’s still a few things you need to know to get the very best from your biltong.
+Although biltong is dried meat, which means it’s low-hassle to store and will last for a long time when treated right, there are still a few things you need to know to get the very best from your biltong.

 1. More moisture means less shelf time

 First of all, it’s a good idea to know exactly how you enjoy your biltong!
-If you happen to like a ‘moist’ style, that means your juicy meat may not last for years and years- and that’s ok!
+If you like a ‘moist’ style, your juicy meat may not last for years and years- and that’s ok!